-KIPP Academy of Opportunity offers a rigorous CCSS-based instructional program that will build the foundation to ensure our students' success in the future, by enabling and empowering them to become self-motivated, competent, life-long learners.
-The school's program will nurture well-rounded critical thinkers who love learning, while preparing them to master the CCSS through engaging in authentic work.
-Beyond enabling our students to perform at or above grade-level in English Language Arts and Mathematics, KIPP Academy of Opportunity will enable our students to become artists, scientists, authors, athletes, and agents of change who develop projects to impact the local and global community.
+K-8 offers a rigorous standards-based instructional program that creates a strong academic foundation on which all students can build to be successful in the future.
+Our teachers create and implement a wide variety of curricular resources to ensure that our students have access to the most rigorous content available.
+The Charter School's program nurtures well-rounded critical thinkers who love learning, while preparing them to master the NGSS, state content standards, and CCSS through engaging, authentic work.
+Beyond focusing on student performance at or above grade-level in reading and mathematics, K-8 students are preparing to be artists, scientists, authors, athletes, and agents of change who develop projects that will impact the local and global community.